MikePacey/Lancaster-HEC/docs/gpu2.rst

 A note on CUDA versions
 -----------------------

-The major version number for CUDA broadly correspond to the maximum compute capability level of GPU they can support.
+The major version number for CUDA broadly corresponds to the maximum compute capability level of GPU they can support.
 For the L40, L40S and H200 GPU nodes, these all support CUDA applications up to version 13.
 The older V100 GPU nodes support CUDA applications up to version 12.9 - the V100 GPUs cannot support CUDA 13 features, so check what level of CUDA your application supports.